mtanksl/OpenTibia/README.md

 - Open `mtanksl.OpenTibia.sln`.
 - Set `mtanksl.OpenTibia.Host` or `mtanksl.OpenTibia.Host.GUI` as startup project.
 - Press F5 to run the server.
-- Use Tibia 8.6 client (download below) with an IP Changer (download also below) to connect to localhost (IP address 127.0.0.1) on port 7171.
+- Use Tibia 8.6 client (download below) with an IP changer (download also below) to connect to localhost (IP address 127.0.0.1) on port 7171.
 - Use account number `1` and password `1` to enter game.
 - Sqlite database location: `\bin\Debug\...\data\database.db`.